Geysha07/deep-learning-challenge/README.md

 - ASK_AMT—Funding amount requested
 - IS_SUCCESSFUL—Was the money used effectively

-Using the information contained within the CSV, we used machine learning and neural network models to assist Alphabet Soup select applicants.
+Using the information contained within the CSV, we used machine learning and neural network models to assist Alphabet Soup in selecting applicants.

 Results: Using bulleted lists and images to support your answers, address the following questions: